observablehq/plot/README.md

 For the required channels, see [Plot.ruleX](#plotrulexdata-options) and [Plot.ruleY](#plotruleydata-options).

-The rule mark supports the [standard mark options](#marks), including insets.
+The rule mark supports the [standard mark options](#marks), including insets along its secondary dimension.
+The **stroke** option defaults to currentColor.

-TODO Describe the default stroke.

 #### Plot.ruleX(*data*, *options*)